corb555/Task-Score/README.md

 1. Set the Anger increment value for each damage attack in the Inspector.
 1. In the BD Variables tab, add the Global Variables you want for your project from the Variables above.
 1. Add an Anger attribute to your agent’s Attribute Manager with min/max of 0,100 and set auto decrement (if you choose).
 Set the initial value to zero for a passive agent and to 100 for an aggresive agent or any value in between.

+# Troubleshooting
+1. For the distance calculator, the game objects must have a tag (weapon, player, healthpack, etc)  *applied to the item with Collider*
+1. Be sure to Reverse Scale (negative weight) if you want a high score for a close distance, weak health etc.
+1. Set range checks for scores.
+For example, attack player should have a minimum ammo above zero.
+With zero ammo it will generate a very low score but that still might be the best score available.
+1. The sum of the score weights should be equal to 1.0f for a high priority task, 0.9f for medium priority, and 0.8f for a low priority activity.